hoangtu0701/binger-extension/README.md

 - Theme saved to `chrome.storage.sync`
 - Host's theme applied to room on creation
 - Theme changes broadcast to all room members in real-time
+- Theme propagated to call iframe via `postMessage` on change, creation, and reset

 ---